aprilmintacpineda/inferno-fluxible/README.md

 };
 ```

-In the example code above, when you call `this.props.updateAnotherState`, it would only update `anotherState` key of the store, the rest would remains as they were before the update.
-The method also expects a function as an optional second parameter that would be called **after** the update but **before** persist (if you use persist).
+In the example code above, when you call `this.props.updateAnotherState`, it will only update `anotherState` key of the store, the rest will remains as they were before the update.
+The method also expects a function as an optional second parameter that will be called **after** the update but **before** persist (if you use persist).

 ### getStore module